-(see 1a additional note) the percentage of the Danish workforce covered by collective agreements is declining, especially among the younger age groups.
+• All male employees covered by collective agreements receive full earnings during the Paternity leave.
+However, as stated earlier (see 1a additional note) the percentage of the Danish workforce covered by collective agreements is declining, especially among the younger age groups.

-c.Parental leave (Forældreorlov: see 'note on terminology') (responsibility of the Ministry of Labour)
+c.
+Parental leave (Forældreorlov: see 'note on terminology') (responsibility of the Ministry of Labour)

-• Each parent has a right to 32 weeks of Parental leave.
+• 32 weeks.
 The right to leave is an individual entitlement.
 However, although each parent can take 32 weeks of leave, each family can only claim 32 weeks of leave cash benefit in total.

-Payment and funding are the same as for Maternity leave.
+• Payment and funding are the same as for Maternity leave.